YXTang03/UCL_Drug_Design_Notebook/1013_Pharmacology_of_the_main_drug_targets/Pharmacology_of_the_main_drug_targets.md

 Efficacy describes to what extent responses are elicited after the binding occurs.

 *Binding* does not mean response.
-But if a drug show efficacy, it must bind somewhere.
+But if a drug shows efficacy, it must bind somewhere.

 Sometimes we do not want a very high efficacy aiming to get rid of side effects.